browserengineering/book/book/graphics.md

 ```

 The first `if` statement skips characters below the viewing window;
 the second skips characters above it.
-Because we split `layout` and
-`render`, we don't need to change `layout` at all to implement this
-optimization.
+In that second `if` statement,
+`y + VSTEP` computes the bottom edge of the character, so that
+character that are halfway inside the viewing window are still drawn.

 Scrolling should now be pleasantly fast.
+And because we split `layout`
+and `render`, we don't need to change `layout` at all to implement
+this optimization.

 Summary
 =======